ChefAndy/casio-rpn/README.md

 Here are a few ideas for improvements:

 **Bugs**
-- Pressing on [↩] should not quit the program
+- Display error messages for undefined operations (as already done for division by zero)
-- Handle operation errors (div by 0 and such)
+-  Pressing on [↩] should not quit the program [but may be due to Epsilon contraints]

 **Features**
 - add a narrow no-break space every 3 digits from right